RuthMitty/RuthMitty/README.md

-### Hi there 👋 I'm Ruth Martínez,
+### Hi there 🦋 I'm Ruth Martínez,

-A data engineer passionate about Data Science :bar_chart:.
-I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
-Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:
+I’m a software engineer student 👩‍💻 only a freshman so I’m trying to learn everything I’m able to 💻.
+I love to experience new things so I`m always up for traveling 🏞️

 - ⚡ *Fun fact:* I believe in the Chaos theory: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.